KuiprLab/fleet.nix/README.md

     };
 };
 ```
-`root` is the default username for LXCs in Proxmox
 4. Edit your configuration.nix
 5. Run `./scripts/deploy-lxc.sh` to create a new LXC
 6. Run `./scripts/deploy.sh` to deploy your node